pyshcx/volumetracking/README.md

 Feel free to fork the project and submit pull requests.
 Contributions are welcome!

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ### Author
 **Pranay Shah**
 [GitHub](https://github.com/Pranayshah19) | [LinkedIn](https://www.linkedin.com/in/pranay-shah-a250571b8/)

 ```

-### Steps to Follow:
-1. **Update Links:** Replace the `yourusername` in the GitHub and LinkedIn links with your actual username.
-2. **Demo GIF (Optional):** If you want to include a demo GIF of the project, you can record the screen while using it and convert it to a GIF format.

-Let me know if you want me to assist with anything else!